rustymotors/server/docs/technicial/internal_notes.md

 # Internal Notes

-This document will serve as a fenerate for the internal breakdown and intra-service flow of information between services
+This document will serve as a framework for the internal breakdown and intra-service flow of information between services

 ## Services